 All our courses are running remotely this term.
-Each course iincludes live facilitator-led sessions and gap tasks.
+Each course includes live facilitator-led sessions and gap tasks.

 All Computer Science Accelerator (CSA) courses are free to all state-funded schools and academies.
 Some courses have bursaries attached, please see individual courses for further details.

 |Course||Start Date||Booking Link|

 |Python programming: working with data||Monday 26th April 4pm||Link|

 |Introduction to algorithms, programming & data in GCSE Computer Science||Monday 10th May 4pm||Link|

 |Python programming: working with data||Wednesday 19th May 4pm||Link|